niksilver/burnup/README.md

 we’ll see that’s because that story was introduced only at a later date.

-To achieve this we use a `getValid` forumula three times: once for the id, once for the name, and once for the estimate.
+To generate this table we use a `getValid` forumula three times: once for the id, once for the name, and once for the estimate.